 She is currently completing a chapbook of poems, Rue Methanic, researching a project on 'Neutrality' in Non-Aligned Movements vs Contemporary Art with Jelena Vesic, and Series Editor of the Labin Imprint of artist and artistic research books.
 Her critical writing has been published by Cambridge Scholars Press, MIT Press, Postcolonial Studies and in collaborative criticism e-books by the V2 Institute for Unstable Media, Rotterdam.

-Rachel O'Reilly's (year-long) seminars and symposia at the DAI:
+Rachel O'Reilly's (ongoing) seminars and symposia at the DAI:

 2015-2016 At the Limits of the Writerly